-13 Ways to Win Traffic With a Branded Content Marketing Refresh
+13 Ways to Win Traffic With a Content Marketing Refresh

-Google only cares about how you're able to serve your customers—a deceptively simple concept.
-The tricky part is understanding how their algorithm assesses how capable your site is to ‘serve.'
+Google only cares about how you're able to serve your customers.
+The hard part is nailing how Google's algorithm assesses your site's ability to ‘serve.'

 According to Google, the more active you are, the more present and authoritative you are in your field.
 To this end, Google assigns a hidden score to your site’s pages depending on how fresh your content is.

 While you can’t see these scores, you can take steps to make regular updates to content throughout your site.

 Google also assesses the content on your website using its E.E.A.T. guidelines.
 E.E.A.T. stands for experience, expertise, authoritativeness, and trustworthiness.